-As Thanksgiving approaches, there is a long list of things to be grateful for.
+As I reflect on my life, there is a long list of things to be grateful for.
 Near the top of that list is being thankful for the courage to challenge “or” thinking, while seeking the power of “and.”

 There is tremendous power in “AND.”